RoyAppeldoorn/vuesnake/README.md

 ## What is Vuesnake?

 Vuesnake is a Vue.js based multiplayer snake game, using websockets as the communication.
-Vuesnake is connected to a small gameserver [written in java](https://github.com/RoyAppeldoorn/snake-server).
-The client is also connected to a [spring boot rest api](https://github.com/RoyAppeldoorn/snake-api).
+The game logic for Vuesnake is pure serverside.
+The client also communicates with a Spring Boot API for storing player related stats.
 This was my first interaction with websockets and it is developed for local use only.
 I know that beats the purpose of using websockets but it was a great exercise.

 ### Features
 * Registration via firebase.